Navkaur-codes/CrowdPilot-AI/README.md

 ---

+## 🏢 Chosen Vertical
+Our chosen vertical is **Sports & Live Entertainment**, specifically focusing on large-scale stadium event management and attendee experience optimization.

+## 🧠 Approach & Logic
+Our approach avoids heavy external API dependencies in favor of an **Onboard Smart Local AI engine**.
+The logic is powered by a localized matrix simulator that tracks virtual "surge" queues across the stadium.
+The routing logic calculates optimal paths by dynamically assigning penalty weights to specific graph edges based on real-time factors:
+- Physical distance to the target destination
+- Real-time queue saturation at gates and facilities
+- Environmental heuristics (e.g., Weather rendering outdoor paths invalid)
+- Accessibility requirements (e.g., ADA mode forcing ramps over stairs)

+## ⚙️ How the Solution Works
+The application functions as a highly reactive, central command dashboard:
+1. **Data Ingestion:** The dashboard listens to an internal JavaScript simulator (or Firebase WebSockets in production) to update localized wait times every few seconds.
+2. **User Constraint Matrix:** The Uplink form sets the user's ultimate physical goal (e.g., VIP, Section 104).
+Weather and ADA toggles apply strict heuristic filters restricting certain pathways.
+3. **Reactive UI & AI:** The visual Holographic Radar dynamically highlights the computed optimal path by reading the updated graph.
+The integrated Chatbot reads these exact live data arrays to answer natural language questions contextually, all without requiring an external AI API key or round-trip server delay.

+## 🤔 Assumptions Made
+To ensure the prototype functions immediately for reviewers without friction, the following assumptions and design choices were made:
+- **No external API keys provided:** We assume reviewers want a zero-configuration "plug and play" experience.
+Therefore, the default AI engine and data matrices rely entirely on a robust internal Local Simulator rather than demanding OpenAI or Firebase keys.
+- **Modern Browser Engine:** We assume the usage of a modern browser (Chrome, Edge, Safari) that natively supports modern CSS features (CSS Grid, CSS Subgrid, `backdrop-filter` for glassmorphism) without requiring heavy polyfills.
+- **Voice Sandbox Restrictions:** We assume that if voice functionality is formally tested, the reviewer will launch the application over a local development server (`localhost`), as modern browsers universally strictly block `navigator.mediaDevices.getUserMedia` when running on raw `file:///` protocols for security reasons.

+---

 ## ✨ Core Features

 * **Ticket Uplink Personalization:** Users input their specific Section/Seat and Expected Arrival time to establish a static uplink.
 The routing array then dynamically tailors all gate and mobility recommendations to their specific physical endpoint in the venue.